-After years of bigger and bigger displays, Apple now sells two different phones wil small displays.
-The iPhone SE received a massive update in 2020, taking the iPhone 8 and boosting its specs considerably and followed that up with the launch of the iPhone 12 mini, which is about the same size as the SE.
-Now, small phone fans have two modern iPhones to choose from at opposite ends of the spectrum.
+After years of bigger and bigger displays, Apple now sells two different phones with small displays.
+The iPhone SE received a massive update in 2020, taking the iPhone 8 and boosting its specs considerably, and followed that up with the launch of the iPhone 12 mini, which is about the same size as the SE.
+Now, we have the iPhone 13 mini with an even faster processor and better camera.

 Want the new iPhone?

 Sell your phone and upgrade to the new iPhone with Decluttr!
 They pay 33% more than carriers and will lock in your price for 28 days!

 Here are the top-line differences in features and specs between the two.
 There are plenty of smaller differences, but these features and specs will give you an idea of how they stack up against each other.

 iPhone 12 mini

 5.18″ x 2.13″ x 0.29″

 OLED with HDR (476 ppi)

 12MP f/1.6 Wide camera, 12MP f/2.4 Ultra Wide camera

 12MP f/2.2 camera, 4K HDR